Bio Brief

 Committee members: Sandra Ball-Rokeach (Chair), Peter Monge, Manuel Castells,

-Henry Jenkins, Geneva Overholster.
+Henry Jenkins, Geneva Overholser.

 Professional Experience